- Unlimited entry

 Growing wild now open

 The Zoo’s new Growing Wild area is now open!
-Minister for Environment and Climate Change Ryan Smith officially opened the interactive exhibit this morning as a major milestone in the Zoo’s 150th birthday celebration calendar.
+The new interactive exhibit has been officially opened this morning as a major milestone in the Zoo’s 150th birthday celebration calendar.

 Designed for children aged from about age three to eight years of age, the new development is designed to nurture a love of nature and wildlife.